What Are PRO Tracks and Cue Sheets?

 When do I submit a cue sheet?

-How does PRO apply to social media or internet use?
+Do cue sheets apply to social media or digital-only use?

 What information needs to be on the cue sheet?